-The School's capacity to timetable subject combinations.
+Subject availability We hope to be able to offer all the subjects that are detailed in this guide.
+The school reserves the right not to run a course should numbers not make it viable.
 All subjects are guaranteed to be available as two-year courses.
 However, it cannot be guaranteed that the same number of sets per subject will be maintained over the two year period; the fact that students can choose to give up a subject at the end of Year 12 means that the number of sets available needs to be reviewed at that stage.
 It is therefore possible that students will have different teachers in Years 12 and 13.
 (Additionally, the nature of the timetable means that it is not possible to accommodate requests for students to be taught by particular members of staff.)

-Please note that the school will not allow you to do both English Literature and English Language and Literature, or both strands of Design and Technology.
+Please note that the school will not allow you to do both English Literature and English Language and Literature.
 Many university courses would also advise that certain combinations or particular subjects are inadvisable at A Level, so we advise that you check out the specific course requirements via the UCAS website if you know that you want to pursue a particular degree.
 Conversely, some subject choices are recommended or essential if students wish to pursue certain courses or career paths in the future.
 These include studying both Chemistry and Biology if Medicine is the intended path, and both Physics and Mathematics for Mechanical Engineering.
-For more advice on this, please contact the relevant Heads of Subject, Miss Burns (Head of Careers), Mrs Costello (Sixth Form Transition Co-ordinator), Mr White or Mr Price.
+For more advice on this, please contact the relevant Heads of Subject, Mrs Jones (Head of Careers), Mrs Costello (Sixth Form Transition Coordinator), Mr White (Director of Sixth Form) or Mr Hewlett (Deputy Head Academic).
 If you require more guidance about individual subjects, please talk to either the subject teacher or the Head of Subject.
-If you require more information about the options process or the viability of combinations then please contact Mr Price directly.
+If you require more information about the options process or the viability of combinations then please contact Mr Hewlett directly.
+Whilst every effort is made to accommodate student choices, timetable constraints may mean this is not always possible and a review of choices will be needed.

-How to Choose Your A Levels

-What to consider:
+How to Choose Your A Levels What to consider: